WTy-2/spec/Old/spec.md

 Defining constructors independently of the sum types they are used in (and allowing them to be used in multiple sum types) is similar in principle to polymorphic variants in OCAML (see: [OCaml - Polymorphic variants](https://v2.ocaml.org/manual/polyvariant.html)).

 All tags must share the same space of values given they can be combined in arbitrary disjunction constraints.
 This means the arguably most natural implementation is to simply prefix any variant with an integer, with every tag given a unique integer value.
-While this does have the advantage that no convertion work needs to be done when passing a value satisfying `A` to a function that expects `A | B`, it does mean zero-cost newtype wrappers as often used in Haskell are impossible.
+While this does have the advantage that no conversion work needs to be done when passing a value satisfying `A` to a function that expects `A | B`, it does mean zero-cost newtype wrappers as often used in Haskell are impossible.
 Luckily, WTy2 provides features to try and avoid this idiom (see named instances).

 ### Dependent Types